brandonchinn178/mergit/README.md

 The merge bot currently makes the following assumptions:

-* Base branch should not be pushed to while a merge job is running
 * A given commit is HEAD for at most one PR
 * People can manually create "staging-" branch that will get merged into base